Skip to main content

 • Click [Show commit log] from the context menu.

-1. The [Log Messages] dialog box appears, displaying a list of commit logs for each revision.
+3. The [Log Messages] dialog box will appear, displaying a list of commit logs for each revision.

-2. You can filter the list of commit logs by specifying the start and end dates.
+4. The list of commit logs can be filtered by specifying the start and end dates.

-To register a new project that is not registered in the repository, follow the steps below.
+To register a project that is not yet registered in the repository, follow these steps:

 Registration to Repository